sergiocollado/potpourri/List_webs_about_topics.md

-Why databases use ordered indexes but programming uses hash tables (Evan Jones)
+Why databases use ordered indexes but programming uses hash tables
 Link: https://www.evanjones.ca/ordered-vs-unordered-indexes.html
 Estimated reading time: 7 minutes
 Why do I like it?
 Choosing the right data structure for a task is critical.

-How tracking pixels work (Julia Evans)
+How tracking pixels work
 Link: https://jvns.ca/blog/how-tracking-pixels-work/
 Estimated reading time: 6 minutes
 Why do I like it?
 Know the attack to better understand how to defend from it.

-API practices if you hate your customers (Thomas A. Limoncelli @ ACM)
+API practices if you hate your customers
 Link: https://queue.acm.org/detail.cfm?ref=rss&id=3375635
 Estimated reading time: 17 minutes
 Why do I like it?
 As the author says: APIs speak louder than words

 Test Flakiness - Methods for identifying and dealing with flaky tests – Jason Palmer (spotify)